Explore our newest colors - free samples available

 There are several kitchen range hood styles and designs, from the visible and imposing to those hidden from view and others made to blend in with the stylistic décor of the kitchen.

-Wall-Mounted Chimney Range Hoods
+Wall-Mounted Range Hoods

 They are fastened to the wall with a visible funnel-shaped vent hood in the area designated for cabinets.
 These are usually ducted range hood systems with simple and fast venting features.
 They extract odors and fumes and vent them straight up or out the back of the kitchen wall.
-Newer models have additional features like adjustable venting speed, LED lighting, hand sensors, and perimetric ventilation.
+Newer models have added features like adjustable venting speed, LED lighting, hand sensors, and perimetric ventilation.

 Island Canopy Range Hoods